ocwc/oeweek2022/ansible/README.md

    * exact steps, changes, etc. - see bellow

-5. have the ability to run `supervisorctl restart oerweekapi` without the need to supply password
+5. have the ability to run `supervisorctl restart oerweek-django` without the need to supply password

 Some more details, aimed at DEV setup on Ubuntu (PROD setup may be different due to security requirements):